ArthurGareginyan/my-custom-styles/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=8A88KC7TFF6CS
 Requires at least: 3.9
 Tested up to: 4.8
-Stable tag: 4.4
+Stable tag: 4.4.1
 License: GPL3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Easily and safely add your custom styles (CSS code) to WordPress website's <head> section directly out of your WordPress Admin area, without need of an external editor.
+Easily and safely add your custom styles (CSS code) directly out of your WordPress Admin area, without the need to have an external editor.

 == Description ==
-An easy to use, with intuitive interface WordPress plugin that gives you the ability to easily and safely add your custom styles (CSS code) to WordPress website's <head> section, directly out of your WordPress Admin area, without any need of an external editor.
+An easy to use, with intuitive interface, WordPress plugin that gives you the ability to easily and safely add your custom styles (CSS code) to WordPress website's <head> section, directly out of your WordPress Admin area, without the need to have an external editor.

 It's purpose is to provide a familiar experience to WordPress users.
 No need anymore to editing a files of your theme and/or plugins for to add custom CSS code.
 Just add your CSS code in the field on the plugin settings page and this plugin will do the rest for you.